10 Incredible Health Benefits of Cumin Seeds

 1. Improves Digestion

-Cumin seeds aid the natural digestive process, and have proven benefits in soothing digestive discomfort and improving gut health.
+Cumin seeds aid the natural digestive process and have proven benefits in soothing digestive discomfort and improving gut health.

 As per studies, cumin seeds cause a significant reduction in the food transit time in the gastrointestinal tract.
-[1] This change is by the virtue of enhanced secretion of digestive enzymes like pancreatic trypsin, amylase and chymotrypsin, and bile juice.
+[1] This change is by virtue of enhanced secretion of digestive enzymes like pancreatic trypsin, amylase and chymotrypsin, and bile juice.
 [1] Further, extracts of dried fruits of cumin show significant protection against stomach ulcers.
 [1]

 2. Reduces Inflammation